Blog Hero

 Many OTC eye drops use multi-dose packaging, which uses preservatives to prevent contamination.
 However, the preservatives combined with long-term use can cause adverse effects, including an allergic response or toxic reaction.
 Notably, your eye drops for dry eye can cause or aggravate dry eye.

-Preservative-free eye drops are a safer, more effective long-term option when your dry eye is severe or chronic.
+Preservative-free eye drops are a safer, more effective long-term option for severe or chronic dry eye.
 Preservative-free eye drops use single-dose packaging to prevent cross-contamination.
 Talk to your eye doctor if you’re using artificial tears consistently, as they can recommend options, including preservative-free.

 • Cyclosporine eye drops: Cyclosporine is prescribed to increase tear production by reducing swelling (inflammation).
 The eye drops are applied twice daily, 12 hours apart.
 The eye drops are available in a multi-dose container or single-use.